|

 You can give the bulbs an early start by establishing them in pots indoor.
 Plant the bulbs 8-12 weeks before the last day of frost.

-Bulbs that are planted during fall or given a head start will bloom early spring and continue producing flowers for about seven weeks.
+Bulbs that are planted during fall or given a head start will bloom in early spring and continue producing flowers for about seven weeks.
 Bulbs that are planted in spring will bloom mid-spring and continue flowering for about five weeks.

 Ranunculus Container Gardening